manicinc/magiclogger/README.md

 });
 ```

-MagicLogger's performance varies by use case.
-For synchronous logging, other libraries excel, but MagicLogger's async implementation delivers superior throughput for high-volume scenarios.
+MagicLogger's sync performance is competitive with Winston and Bunyan.
+Its async implementation leads the pack, outperforming Pino, Winston, and Bunyan in async scenarios.

 ### Benchmark Results